asiyanbolatayo/Practice/README.md

 # Practice
-Short Practice: THis repository is for my practice during class.
+Short Practice: This repository is for my in-class practice.